-Measures of Financial Sustainability

-Council's performance at 30 June 2018 against key financial ratios and targets.

-Performance Indicators

-1. Operating Surplus Ratio Net Result (excluding capital items) (1) Total Operating Revenue (excluding capital items) (2) 9.64% -0.88% 0 - 10% An indicator of which the extent to which revenues raised cover operational expenses only or are available for capital funding purposes or other purposes.
-Asset Sustainability Ratio Capital Expenditure on the Replacement of Assets (renewals) (3) Depreciation Expense 62.38% 62.38% more than An approximation of the extent to which the infrastructure assets managed are being replaced as these reach the end of their useful lives.

-3. Net Financial Liabilities Ratio

-Total Liabilities less Current Assets 26 40% 31.20% less than Total Operating Revenue (excluding capital items) (2) 30.49 / 31.20 / 60%

-An indicator of the extent to which the net financial liabilities can be serviced by its operating revenue.
+Actual Consolidated 2018 Actual Council 2018 Target 2018 Measures of Financial Sustainability Council's performance at 30 June 2018 against key financial ratios and tar rgets.
+Performance Indicators 1.
+Operating Surplus Ratio Net Result (excluding capital items) (1) Total Operating Revenue (excluding capital items) (2) 9.64% -0.88% 0 - 10% An indicator of which the extent to which revenues raised cover operational expenses only or are available for capital funding purposes or other purposes.
+2. Asset Sustainability Ratio Capital Expenditure on the Replacement of Assets (renewals) (3) Depreciation Expense 62.38 % 62.38 % more than 90% An approximation of the extent to which the infrastructure assets managed are being replaced as these reach the end of their useful lives.
+3. Net Financial Liabilities Ratio Total Liabilities less Current Assets Total Operating Revenue (excluding capital items) (2) 36.49% 31.20% less than 60% An indicator of the extent to which the net financial liabilities can be serviced by its operating revenue.